 Get Moving: How to Run Your First 5K

-While not easy, the 5k distance is something that with a little training most everybody can tackle in just 9 weeks!
-5k runs are less competitive than other events and are often for a good cause.
-Just think, you can start running, reap the physical benefits AND help out your community, too!
+The 5K is a popular race because the distance is something that almost anyone can tackle with a little training in just nine weeks.
+These 3.1-mile runs are less competitive than other events and often benefit a local non-profit or a national good cause.
+Just think: you can start running, reap the physical benefits AND help out your community, too!

 When Motivation Wanes